 In December, 2010, Philadelphia Court of Common Pleas issued an order scheduling the first trials in the Yaz/Yasmin/Ocella litigation.
 The leading trials, called “bellwether” cases, are intended to be representative cases that will be tried first and hopefully encourage settlements.
 The idea is that a verdict in a representative or bellwether case will provide information to all parties about the strengths and weaknesses of similar cases.

 The Philadelphia judge grouped the cases into three categories based on the three types of injuries allegedly caused by Yaz, Yasmin, and Ocella.
 In the first group, trials will be conducted for women who experienced pulmonary embolisms.
 In the second group, there will be trials for women who had their gallbladders removed.
 Finally, the court will hold bellwether trials for women who had blood clots.
 The scheduling order can be found here.
-The first trials are currently scheduled for January and February, 2012.
+The first trials were scheduled for January and February, 2012, but at the last minute, they were put on hold and the parties were ordered to negotiate settlements in good faith.

 Note: The following birth control pills contain drospirenone and all have a higher risk of injury: Beyaz, Gianvi, Loryna, Ocella, Safyral, Syeda, Yasmin, Yaz, and Zarah.